ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 Surprisingly, the Tire's defaults generate one index per model, each index populated by one single type.
 That means that - by default - you have a completely _model-centric_ design, instead of a more useful _application-centric_ design (as already outlined in the previous topic).
 Beside there is another surprise if you run multiple applications that have some model class with the same name.
 By default, your indices will be shared among different applications because they define the same model classes.
 I don't think you want to index the posts of the "Racing Forum" app in the same index of the "Furniture Forum" app just because they are both managed by a `Post` model.

 That doesn't look like the best default design to start an application with.
-For example, a simple and basic "one index per app, one type per model" default would do for most apps: it would be _application-centric_ and would avoid unwanted index sharing.
+For example, a simple and basic "one index per app, one type per model" default would do for most apps: it would be _application-centric_ and would avoid unwanted index sharing by default.
 Besides, that's similar to the familiar concept "one DB per app, one table per model".

 > Flex is application-centric by default: it embraces "one index per app, one type per model" design to start with, however, if your particular app needs to split apart the index or manage the indices dynamically, it's just a matter of adding a simple definition in the model {% see 4.4.2#overriding_flex_metafields %}.